ModisWorks/modis/doc/guides/api-keys.md

 ## Getting a Google API key

-(Guide coming soon, feel free to ask for help in our Discord server for help)
+(Guide coming soon, feel free to ask for help in our Discord server)

 ## Making a SoundCloud application